 “My heart says of you, ‘Seek His face!’
 Your face, Lord, I will seek.”
 (Psalm 27:8)

-Tonight, the first night of the new month of Elul. thousands of Jewish worshipers will flock to Jerusalem’s Western (Wailing) Wall Plaza to recite penitential prayers called selichot.
+It is now the new month of Elul and thousands of Jewish worshipers will flock to Jerusalem’s Western (Wailing) Wall Plaza to recite penitential prayers called selichot.

-As is traditional, Sephardic Jews will recite selichot for the entire month of Elul in anticipation of the Jewish High Holy Days also known as the Days of Awe, which starts 30 days from now on Rosh HaShanah (when the Hebrew year of 5781 begins) and ends ten days later at Yom Kippur (the Day of Atonement).
+As is traditional, Sephardic Jews will recite selichot for the entire month of Elul in anticipation of the Jewish High Holy Days also known as the Days of Awe, which starts next month on Rosh HaShanah and ends ten days later at Yom Kippur (the Day of Atonement).

 Although Sephardic Jews recite these penitential prayers all month, Ashkenazi Jews will begin selichot on the Saturday night (or Sunday morning) before Rosh Hashanah.